HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 Let's see about that later.

 Use case:
-Image processing library.
+Image processing library with clever default settings.
+It generates images optimized per use case with default settings.
+So a thumbnail will be sharper, better highlighted and of smaller size by default, compared to a larger image.

 Unique selling points:
-- It is quite clever by default, making it easy to get good quality images by default for most use cases.
+- Ease of implementation.
+It is quite clever by default, making it easy to get optimized-per-use-case images without any hassle.
+- Speed and efficiency.
+It is claimed to be the fastest image processing library for .NET.

 Drawbacks:
 - It is still on version 0, this might indicate there is no production version available yet.
-- I am not sure that it is compatible with other platforms than Windows.
+- I am not sure that it is compatible with other platforms than Windows and Linux.

+### ImageSharp

+ImageSharp is a fully featured, fully managed, cross-platform, 2D graphics library.
+Fully managed means there is no dependency on native libraries or interop code.
+It is quite easy to implement.
+I had to fiddle a little bit, but it was not that difficult.

+Use case:
+Cross-platform graphics library.

+Unique selling points:
+- Cross-platform (I did not test this!)
+- Ease of implementation (Easy to use API).

+Drawbacks:
+- The license.
+It is a split license, which is not a problem for most developers, but it could be a problem for some managers.

+### NetVips

+NetVips is a .NET wrapper around the libvips library.
+It is cross-platform and has a lot of image processing functions.
+It supports Windows, Linux and macOS.

+Use case:
+Easy to implement image processing library for .NET Framework (>=4.52) and .NET >6.0.

+Unique selling points:
+- It supports Windows, Linux and MacOS (I did not test this).
+- Pipeline-like implementation, which is quite clever.
+- Documentation is good.
+- Speed and efficiency.
+It is claimed to be the fastest image processing library for .NET.

 ### SkiaSharp